 A fellow with MIT Sloan School's Initiative on the Digital Economy, Michael Schrage is author of The Innovator’s Hypothesis (MIT Press 2014), Who Do You Want Your Customers to Become?
 (Harvard Business Review Press 2012), and Serious Play (Harvard Business Review Press 2000), among other books.
 His research, writing, and advisory work focuses on the behavioral economics of models, prototypes, and experiments as collaborative media for managing innovation risk.
 His current research explores the interplay of network effects with innovation and human capital.
 He is pioneering work in “selvesware” technologies—he coined the word—designed to augment aspects, attributes, and talents of productive individuals.
 His consulting and innovation/experimentation clients have included Prudential, Microsoft, BASF, ZF, Accenture, Mars, Google, SAS, Edmunds, and Embraer.
 Mr. Schrage has conducted non-classified research for the U.S. Department of Defense (Office of Net Assessment) and the Center for Strategic and International Studies (CSIS) on cyber-conflict, complex systems procurement, and other issues.
 Previously a Merrill Lynch Forum Innovation Fellow, he founded and was executive director of its Merrill Lynch Innovation Grants Competition for doctoral students worldwide.
 An angel investor in several digital media and machine learning start-ups, Mr. Schrage is a featured and top trafficked blogger on the Harvard Business Review site.
 His work has been published the Sloan Management Review, the Financial Times, the Wall Street Journal, the Nikkei Asian Review, and many peer-reviewed publications.

-Lena Smart is Managing Director and Global Chief Information Security Officer at Tradeweb.
-Ms. Smart joined Tradeweb in 2016 and is responsible for managing cyber and information security initiatives and infrastructure at Tradeweb.
-She has more than 20 years of experience in technology infrastructure, security operations and cyber security roles in the energy and financial services sectors.
+Lena Smart is Global Chief Information Security Officer at MongoDB.
+Ms. Smart joined MongoDB in March, 2019 and is responsible for security, governance, risk and compliance there.
+She has more than 25 years of experience in technology infrastructure, security operations and cyber security roles in the energy, technology and financial services sectors.
 Previously, Ms. Smart was CIO/Chief Security Officer of the New York Power Authority, the United States’ largest state public power organization, and was responsible for management of large scale critical projects, assurance and management of the NYPA’s facilities and cyber programs.
 Prior to that, she worked at a private banking firm in London.
-Ms. Smart holds certifications in CISSP, CISM, CISA, CRISC, and CCISO, and is also a member of FBI Infragard and the Financial Services Information Sharing and Analysis Center (FS-ISAC).
+Ms. Smart holds certifications in CISSP, CISM, CISA, CRISC, and CCISO, and is also a member of FBI Infragard and the Information Technology Information Sharing and Analysis Center (IT-ISAC) and the IT-SCC.
 She is also an avid cellist for her local Community Symphony Orchestra, and often plays in Chamber Music ensembles.